Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Introduction

-In a context closer to ours, in \cite{RD} and \cite{Strauch} kernel density estimators have been used for the study of the convergence rate for the estimation of the invariant density associated to a reversible diffusion process with unit diffusion part.
-In particular in \cite{RD} the authors prove, as a by-product of their study, some convergence rates for the pointwise estimation of the invariant density under isotropic H\"older smoothness constraints.
-The convergence rate they found are $\frac{\log T}{T}$ when the dimension $d$ is equal to $2$ and $(\frac{1}{T})^{\frac{2 \beta}{2 \beta + d - 2}}$ for $d \ge 3$, where $\beta$ is the common smoothness over the $d$ different directions.
-Strauch extended their work in \cite{Strauch}, by building adaptive kernel estimators to estimate the invariant density over anisotropic H\"older balls.
-They achieve the same convergence rates as in \cite{RD}, up to replace $\beta$ with $\bar{\beta}$, the harmonic mean over the $d$ different directions.
-As the smoothness properties of elements of a function space may depend on the chosen direction of $\R^d$, the notion of anisotropy plays an important role.
+In a context closely related to ours, kernel density estimators have been employed in \cite{RD} and \cite{Strauch} to investigate the convergence rate for estimating the invariant density associated with a reversible diffusion process with unit diffusion.
+Notably, in \cite{RD}, the authors establish convergence rates for pointwise estimation of the invariant density, as a by-product of their analysis, under isotropic H\"older smoothness constraints.
+The convergence rates they found are $\frac{\log T}{T}$ when the dimension $d$ is equal to $2$ and $(\frac{1}{T})^{\frac{2 \beta}{2 \beta + d - 2}}$ for $d \ge 3$, where $\beta$ is the common smoothness over the $d$ different directions.
+Strauch extended the work presented in \cite{RD} by developing adaptive kernel estimators for estimating the invariant density within anisotropic H\"older spaces.
+These estimators achieve identical convergence rates as those in \cite{RD}, with the replacement of $\beta$ by $\bar{\beta}$—the harmonic mean across the $d$ different directions.
+Given that the smoothness characteristics of function space elements can vary depending on the chosen direction in $\mathbb{R}^d$, the concept of anisotropy assumes a significant role.

 In this work we aim at estimating the invariant density $\pi$ by means of the kernel estimator $\hat{\pi}_{h,T}$ assuming to have the continuous record of the process $X$ solution to \eqref{eq: model intro} up to time $T$.
 We first of all prove the following upper bound for the mean squared error, for $d \ge 3$: {\rev there exist $T_0$ and $c > 0$ such that, for any $T \ge T_0$, }